ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

    fdisk -l | grep /dev/mapper
    ```
    {: pre}
-   The disk name returned should be similar to /dev/mapper/XXX.
+   The disk name that is returned looks similar to `/dev/mapper/XXX`.

-2. Create a partition on the disk using fdisk.
+2. Create a partition on the disk.

    ```
    fdisk /dev/mapper/XXX